kerbrose/study-plan/notes.md

 </ul>
 ```

-- video 131: navigating programmatically; injecting the router into a component
+- video 131: navigating programmatically; injecting the router `ActivatedRoute` into a component
 ```typescript
 import { Router, ActivatedRoute} from '@angular/router';
 @Component({})